Help with international payments

 To make an international payment you need the following details:

-- Beneficiary’s account.
+- The recipient’s account number.
 The IBAN is required for payments to Europe and some countries outside of Europe.

 See which countries use IBAN - Recipient bank’s BIC/SWIFT address